jcostello-sgs/vertigo-instructions/index.md

 Putting everything together is really easy.
 Just follow these steps.

-1. Locate the MBED processor on top of the Vertigo sensor board. **Ensure correct orientation!**.
-The correct orientation is shown here:
+1. Locate the MBED processor on top of the Vertigo sensor board. **Ensure correct orientation!** The MBED USB connector should be at the same end as the battery connector, LOG button, and power switch on the Vertigo sensor board, as shown here:

     ![Insertion](config-insert.gif)